sf-wdi-22-23/modules-23/w04-associations-and-auth/d2_dusk_express_auth/README.md

   };
   ```

-  **Note:** Make sure your static and instance methods come before defining and exporing the `User` model.
+  **Note:** Make sure your static and instance methods come before defining and exporting the `User` model.
 Setting and exporting the `User` model should be the last pieces of logic in `user.js` to make sure the authentication methods get added to the model and exported.

 6. Continuing in `user.js`, define a `User` model using your `UserSchema` and export the model (so we can require it in other parts of our application).